pablgonz/travis-ci-latex-pdf/README.md

 * Commit and push, you can view your repositories at [travis-ci.com](https://travis-ci.com/).
 (Thanks to [@jason-neal](https://github.com/PHPirates/travis-ci-latex-pdf/pull/6) for improving this)
 * For deploying to GitHub releases, see the notes [below](#deploy).
 * If the build fails because some package is missing you have to add it manually in `texlive_packages`.
 This configuration uses the `texliveonfly` package which tries to download missing packages but sometimes the error message is non-standard and that fails.

   In that case, put the package you want to install in `texlive/texlive_packages`, by checking at https://www.ctan.org/pkg/some-package to see in which TeX Live package it is contained (which may be different than the LaTeX package name).
 If you find a package which is not automatically downloaded, it would be great if you could let us know by submitting an issue.

+  You can find required LaTeX packages of your document (say main.tex) by installing the snapshot package and then running `pdflatex -draftmode -interaction=batchmode "\RequirePackage{snapshot}\input{main}"` (thanks to [Pablo Gonzalez](https://github.com/PHPirates/travis-ci-latex-pdf/pull/24#issuecomment-521780469) for finding this).
+   This will produce a file `snapshot.dep` with dependencies.
+Note this requires that you have all required packages installed on your system.

 * If you use custom fonts, [read on](#texlive-custom-fonts).
 * Tip from [gvacaliuc](https://github.com/gvacaliuc/travis-ci-latex-pdf): In order to maintain the install scripts in a central repo and link to them, you could also just copy `.travis.yml` and replace
 ```yaml